 P&O have sold their smallest ship, the Adonia, which holds just 710 guests.
 The Adonia, built by Chantiers de l’Atlantique at their shipyard in St. Nazaire, France in 2001 is the sister ship to the two current Azamara ships and the Princess Cruises, Pacific Princess.
-Azamara just need to get that last one and they have four matching ships.
+Azamara just needs to get that last one and they have four matching ships.
 I am not a card player but it seems that would be some royal flush.
 Whilst Adonia will be greatly missed by her many loyal passengers, it was on the cards.
 The ship transferred to Fathom for a period not long ago but she found herself back in the fleet to the joy of many customers who favoured her.
 But, the number of people over 60 who will cruise this year has dropped to under 28% of the 54 million cruisers.
-Cruising is now a family experience; it appears that generations of families cruise together, sometimes four generations of an extended family which means some cruise lines are aiming at a bigger newer market that has to offer more to a wider cross section of ages at one time.
-This leaves boutique brands to appeal to customers who prefer the personal treatment and the peace of leaving the grand children at home.
-This is the style of the small ship, the feel the Adonia gave them and they will get exactly that when she joins the luxury boutique cruise brand Azamara Club, of Royal Caribbean.
-Azamara aim to offer that atmosphere that makes passengers feel special individuals.
-However, as with everything that is special and individual, the price may be a little more.
+Cruising is now a family experience; it appears that generations of families cruise together, sometimes four generations of an extended family which means some cruise lines are aiming at a bigger newer market that has to offer more to a wider cross-section of ages at one time.
+This leaves boutique brands to appeal to customers who prefer the personal treatment and the peace of leaving the grandchildren at home.
+This is the style of the small ship, the feel the Adonia gave them and they will get exactly that when she joins the luxury boutique cruise brand Azamara, of Royal Caribbean.
+Azamara aims to offer that atmosphere that makes passengers feel special individuals.
+However, as with everything that is special and individual, the price maybe a little more.
 Small ships are also very special because they can get into small islands like Bequia which Doris Visits filmed on our last tour on the Adonia.
 Such destinations and itineraries are more eclectic.
 The Adonia will be a perfect fit for the Azamara fleet after being updated to match the brand’s upmarket position.
 It will have renovations giving guests the experience of a boutique hotel at sea, similar to those recently given to the Azamara Journey and Azamara Quest.
 It will be interesting to see whether the Pacific Princess picks up the British Isles routes for the Carnival Brand.

 Adonia completes its time with P&O in spring 2018 – the final cruise (D804) with P&O being a Caribbean adventure starting in February and ending on 9th March.
 This will mean those that have booked holidays on that ship after that date (D809 onwards) will have to chat with P&O (if they have not already been called) and see if they like what is on offer.
 My guess is those last cruises with P&O will be very special and memorable.